Fire Safety Week Snack and Freebie

 Before students begin making the fire truck snack you’ll want to add some red food dye to the frosting to make it red.

+Then students assemble the fire truck by putting on the Oreo wheels and ladder.
+Students will need to break one of the pretzel sticks to create the steps on the ladder.
 For the window, I just broke graham crackers into 1/8th squares.
 You could use Cheez-It’s or any type of square cracker…but why buy another ingredient?
 Just keeping it real! 🙂

 I created a follow-up activity page to go with this activity.
 Of course you can absolutely use this idea without the activity page.